CodingNomads/ComedyApp/README.md

 # Sample Comedy App with Spring MVC

-This is a sample application used in CodingNomads [Advanced Java and Spring Framework course](https://platform.codingnomads.co/learn/).
+This is a sample application used in CodingNomads [Advanced Java and Spring Framework course](https://platform.codingnomads.co/learn/) (in development).

 ## Running the App